-- (a) Requests for variance.
-Procedures for a request for a variance from this chapter are as follows: - (1) The decision of the city arborist or senior urban forester to deny an application for a variance from the requirements of this chapter shall entitle the person submitting the application (petitioner) to a public hearing before the commission if such person submits a written request for a hearing to the chair of the commission within ten working days of receipt of the decision denying the variance.
+- (b) Requests for variance.
+Procedures for a request for a variance from this eChapter are as follows: - (1) An application for a variance from the requirements of this eChapter shall entitle the person submitting the application (petitioner) to a public hearing before the commission if such person submits a written request for a hearing to the chair of the commission.
 As soon as possible after the receipt of the request, the chair of the commission will set a date, time and place for the hearing and notify the petitioner of the hearing by mail.
 The time specified for the hearing shall be either at the next regularly scheduled meeting of the commission from the submission of the request, as soon thereafter as practical, or at a special meeting.
-The chair may appoint a three-member board selected from the appointed members of the commission to act as an appeal board and hear the request of the petitioner.
-The hearing shall be conducted by the commission in accordance with subsection (d). - (2) The commission or its designated appeal board may grant a variance from the requirements of this chapter upon a finding that: - a.
-Practical difficulties or unnecessary hardship would result if the strict letter of the law were followed; and - b.
-The variance is in accordance with the general purpose and intent of this chapter. - (b) Appeals of decisions, notices of violation and assessments of civil penalties.
-Any party dissatisfied with a decision of the city adversely affecting such party in the application or enforcement of this chapter, including notices of violations and assessments of civil penalties, may request a public hearing before the commission.
-Procedures for such hearings are as follows: - (1) The issuance of a decision, including a notice of violation or assessment of a civil penalty by the city, shall entitle the person subject to the decision or responsible for the violation (petitioner) to a public hearing before the commission if such person submits a written request for a hearing to the chair of the commission within 30 days of the receipt of a decision, notice of violation or assessment of a civil penalty.
+The hearing shall be conducted by the commission in accordance with subsection (e). - (2) As per G.S.
+Sec.
+160D-406 notices of hearings shall be mailed to (1) the person or entity whose appeal, application or request is the subject of the hearing; (2) to the owner of the property that is the subject of the hearing if the owner did not initiate the hearing; and (3) to the owners of all parcels of land abutting the parcel of land that is the subject of the hearing.